ProWalker CPU - Samples/quality settings

 1. Samples: Image quality in ProWalker GPU is directly related to the number of samples calculated by Iray for each frame of an animation (or still image).

 What is progressive rendering?

 In progressive rendering, the entire image is calculated in increments called samples.
-Each new sample increases the accuracy of the image—first shapes and edges are resolved, light distribution and material characteristics become more realistic, and Iray gradually cleans up noise and artifacts until a clean render is produced.
+Each new sample increases the accuracy of the image—first shapes and edges are refined, light distribution and material characteristics gradually become clearer, and finally Iray eliminates noise and artifacts until a clean render is produced.

 Unlike SU Podium, an Iray render is never technically "finished."
 ProWalker will continue running calculations until the user tells it to stop, usually at a point of diminishing returns where additional samples do not add visibly to the quality of the image.
 With Intel's built in Denoise however, the sample rate does not have to be high unless you are looking for subtle detail.